ABBA: European and Australian tour

 In January 1977, ABBA embarked on their first major tour.
 They opened their tour in Oslo, Norway, on 28 January, and mounted a spectacle that included a few scenes from their self-written mini-operetta The Girl with the Golden Hair.
 The concert attracted media attention from across Europe and Australia.
-They continued the tour through Western Europe, visiting Gothenburg, Copenhagen, Berlin, Cologne, Amsterdam, Antwerp, Essen, Hanover, and Hamburg, and ending with shows in the United Kingdom in Manchester, Birmingham, Glasgow, and two sold-out concerts at London's Royal Albert Hall.
+They continued the tour through Western Europe, visiting Gothenburg, Copenhagen, Berlin, Cologne, Amsterdam, Antwerp, Essen, Hanover and Hamburg, and ending with shows in the United Kingdom in Manchester, Birmingham, Glasgow and concerts at London's Royal Albert Hall.
+The Royal Albert Hall's capacity for the two concerts there was a little over 11,000 - for which they received in excess of 3.5 million postal ticket applications.

 Along with praise ("ABBA turn out to be amazingly successful at reproducing their records", wrote Creem), there were complaints that "ABBA performed slickly...but with a zero personality coming across from a total of 16 people on stage" (Melody Maker).
 One of the Royal Albert Hall concerts was filmed as a reference for the filming of the Australian tour for what became ABBA: The Movie, though it is not exactly known how much of the concert was filmed.